 For the purpose of subclause (1), the present value of each series must be determined using a discount rate equal to the 67th percentile estimate of WACC published most recently prior to submission of the CPP proposal in respect of the term that the Commission has determined is the appropriate duration of the CPP.

-For the avoidance of doubt, claw-back will only be determined in respect of the period between the date of the catastrophic event and the date the CPP determination will come into effect.
+For the avoidance of doubt, claw-back in subclause (1) refers to the amount determined in respect of the period between the date of the catastrophic event and the date the CPP determination will come into effect.

 The maximum allowable revenue before tax for the first disclosure year of the CPP regulatory period is the amount of maximum allowable revenue before tax in the first disclosure year of the CPP regulatory period required for subclause (1) to be satisfied.